 This article covers how to:

-You need a blueprint or floor plan to import into RoomSketcher.
-You can use an image from your Matterport Space, along with a few measurements to show the scale.
-Here's how to get them.
+As your blueprint, you can use the image from your Matterport Space, along with a few measurements to show the scale.
+These are the steps:

 First, get the measurements